The 2021 International Conference on Unmanned Aircraft System (ICUAS ’21)

-* * * Download this Call for papers in printer-friendly (PDF) format. * * *
+* * * Download this Call for papers in printer-friendly format . * * *

-The major themes of ICUAS ’20 are: integration of manned-unmanned aviation into the national airspace, legal, ethical and privacy issues, regulations, benefits of unmanned aviation to society, UAS/RPAS design for safety, reliability and resilience, and technology standards, all contributing to building high-confidence systems.
+The major themes of ICUAS ’21 are: AI and autonomy for UAS/RPAS, UAS/RPAS design for safety, reliability and resilience, unmanned – manned swarms, aerial manipulation, and technology standards, all contributing to building high-confidence systems.
 National and international organizations, agencies, industry and authorities work towards defining roadmaps of UAS/RPAS expectations, technical requirements and standards that are prerequisite to their full utilization.
 The next generation of UAS/RPAS is expected to be used for a wide spectrum of civilian and public domain applications.
 Challenges to be faced and overcome are many, including the topics of interest listed below.
 Innovative solutions to these challenges will pave the way towards full integration of UAS/RPAS with manned aviation and into the respective national airspace.

 Conference topics of interest include: